-First, let’s look at the things that really aren’t keeping you from reaching your body goals.
+It’s easy to look to your metabolism as the reason your body progress is slow.
+What if your metabolism isn’t the problem?
+First, let’s look at the things that likely aren’t keeping you from reaching your body goals.

 Things to keep in mind – if you lose weight, restrict calories, or lose muscle mass this will negatively impact your metabolism.
 If you’re holding onto weight even though you feel you’re doing “everything right” there is the slim possibility that you have a thyroid issue.

 Hypothyroidism effects 4.6% of the US population over age 12 and can make it difficult to change your weight.
 If your thyroid isn’t functioning optimally, get it checked.

 Aside from a thyroid issue, your metabolism is not likely the problem when it comes to reaching your personal best dancers’ body.
 When you find the food plan that is best for your body (just yours, no one else’s) your metabolic rate will work for you and help you get to where you want to be.